fpelaezt/devops/AWS/aws-certifications/architect/5-Databases.md

       * Each read replica has its own DNS endpoint
       * Automatic Backups is mandatory
       * Can be promoted to a DB itself (breaks replication)

-### Amazon RedShift

-* SQL Data warehouse for OLAP
-* Based on PostgreSQL
-* Support Automated/Manual snapshots
-* To $0.25 per hour to $1000 per TB per year
-* Block size 1024KB for reducing I/O
-* Cluster
-  * Leader Node + (1 or more) Compute Nodes
-  * Client interacts with Leader via JDBC/ODBC
-  * Support six node types (compute/memory/storage)
-    * Dense compute: Up to 326TB with SSD
-    * Dense Storage: Up to 2PB
-  * Each cluster contains 1 or more databases
-  * User data for each table is distributed across the Compute Nodes
-  * Disk Storage of Cumpute Nodes is divided into Slices (from 2 to 16)
-  * Compute Nodes participate in parallel query execution
-* Support resize (storage/compute).
-When resize is activated, a new cluster with a copy is created to migrate data.
-Meanwhile read-only is activated.
-* Table Design
-  * CREATE TABLE: Support compression encoding, distribution strategy and sort keys
-  * Existing columns can't be modified
-  * Compression Encoding: Automatically by AWS or set manually by column
-  * Distribution Strategy
-    * Huge impact: query performance, storage requirements, data loading, maintenance
-    * Types
-      * EVEN: Default.
-Uniform distribution across slices
-      * KEY DISTRIBUTION: According to the values of column.
-Matching values are store together
-      * ALL DISTRIBUTION: Full copy of entire table to every node.
-Use for large tables with fewer updates
-  * Sort Keys
-    * Compound: Use when query predicates a prefix
-    * Interleaved: Equal weight to each column in the sort key
-* Loadind Data
-  * Standard INSERT/UPDATE or COPY for bulks
-  * Faster way is to bulk load from an Amazon S3 bucket
-  * Parallel load
-  * After a large amount, a VACUUM to reorganize and ANALYZE to update statistics should be done
-* Quering
-  * For large clusters configure Workload Management (WLM) to queue an prioritize queries.
-  * WLM defines Queues and Concurrency

 ### Amazon DynamoDB